groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.19.5 =
+* ADDED Raw email confirmation link that can be put in buttons.
+* TWEAKED Create user step will now update a users level if the user already exists instead of adding another action to do so.
+* TWEAKED Renamed the cron job to wpgh_process_queue for better semantics.
+* TWEAKED Checking bounces now occurs hourly rather than with the queue process to avoid anything breaking being buggy.
+* TWEAKED Some benchmarks process the queue instantly.
+The following benchmarks are Forms, Link Clicks, Page Views & Email Confirmations
+* FIXED when creating a new email in a funnel you had to select the email after creating it which was annoying.
+The email is now auto updated as expected.

 = 1.0.19.4 =
 * ADDED Option to change the queue interval time.
 * ADDED plugin API to the multisite options page.